 Michael Schraeder has taught at KD Conservatory since 2004.
-He earned his M.F.A. in Acting from Wayne State University, his B.S. in Secondary Education from Baylor University, and is currently completing his dissertation for his Ph.D. in Visual and Performing Arts with an emphasis in Performance Studies from the University of Texas at Dallas.
-Michael has presented his Anthropological, Theatre, and Film research, and clinics at several national academic conferences and symposiums.
+He earned his Ph.D. in the Visual and Performing Arts from the University of Texas at Dallas, his M.F.A. in Acting from Wayne State University, and his B.S.Ed. in Secondary Education from Baylor University.
+Dr. Schraeder has presented his theatre, film, and anthropological research at several national academic conferences and symposiums.
 In 2004 he cofounded the acclaimed Second Thought Theatre, serving as Co-Artistic Director, Public Relations Coordinator, and Advisory Board Member during the company's first three years.
 Michael has performed in over seventy professional theatre productions in venues across the country, including New York City, Detroit, Nashville, Atlanta, and Dallas.
 In addition to his work on the stage, he is represented by Kim Dawson Talent and has made appearances on national television series including Friday Night Lights, Inspector Mom, Sex and the City, and Guiding Light, along with award-winning independent films and several national and regional commercials.
 As a playwright, his play The Bookman was produced in New York City at the historic Under St. Marks Theatre in 2017 and his play The Chicken Coop Stratagem was featured at the 7 Plays in 7 Days Festival at the Addison Theatre Centre in 2018.
 Additionally, he has taught Theatre and Film at The University of North Texas and Baylor University and has been a certified, one-act play adjudicator with the Texas Theatre Adjudicators and Officials (TTAO) since 2006, having judged UIL One-Act Play Competitions at the Zone, District, Bi-District, and Area levels.

-Michael Serrecchia was an original company member of the Broadway hit A Chorus Line and performed in the Broadway companies of The Selling of the President, Heathen!, Seesaw, and Sing Happy.
+Michael Serrecchia was an original company member of the Pulitzer Prize-winning Broadway hit A Chorus Line (Theatre World Award, Drama Desk Award) and performed in the Broadway companies of The Selling of the President, Heathen!, Seesaw, and Sing Happy.
 Off-Broadway credits include Lady Audley's Secret and Out of this World.
-Mr. Serrecchia has appeared on The Merv Griffin Show, The Mike Douglas Show, The Dinah Shore Show, and The Tonight Show with Johnny Carson.
-Mr. Serrecchia also was a member of the cast of Chita Plus Two, an award winning concert show starring Broadway legend Chita Rivera.
-He continues to direct and produce theatre across the DFW Metroplex.
+Mr. Serrecchia appeared on The Merv Griffen Show, The Mike Douglas Show, The Dinah Shore Show, and The Tonight Show with Johnny Carson.
+Mr. Serrecchia was a member of the award winning world tour Chita Plus Two (MAC Award) starring the Broadway legend Chita Rivera.
+In 2011, Mr. Serrecchia received the prestigious Natalie Skelton Award for Artistic Excellence.
+In 2015, he made his Off-Broadway directorial debut with As We Lie Still at the Pearl Theatre on 42nd Street.
+Also in 2015 he performed at NYC's Delacorte Theatre in One Singular Sensation.
+2016 brought a tribute from The New York Public Theatre for his lifetime contributions to the American Musical.